maia-tarapipipi/korero/README.md

     -
  - How do namespaces work and what are they?
  - How does Deployment work using something like AWS and docker?
+ - Do I want lazy loading? what is the point of lazy loading?

  listeners:
  - Client: 'connect'